What is Commissioning?

 The Commissioner will look to develop solutions with partners on a range of crime and health issues including local authorities who will have responsibility for establishing Health and Wellbeing Boards.
 Joint efforts to tackle mental health, drugs and alcohol issues not only have immediate benefits for the health sector, they will have benefits for policing and community safety as the links between public health and crime are readily acknowledged.

 New funding arrangements from April 2017

-Arrangements within each Local Authority area may vary as the new procedures are developed locally and when each Community Safety Partnership finalises its arrangements they will notify localities of the details.
-This office will also provide details of how to apply for funding.
-Click the links below for the relevant Local Authority.
+Arrangements within each Local Authority area may vary as procedures have been developed locally by each Community Safety Partnership.
+We have provided details of how to apply for funding, click the links below for the relevant Local Authority area.